Syrupyt/Casualties-Unknown-External-Mod-Manager/README.md

 Note: Will not be able to delete the Default Preset.
 Doing so would break my already messy ass code, so I simply made it impossible instead of fixing it.

+# For Developers

+I severely apologize for my downright disgusting code.
+I got lost halfway through but the bones I built at the start got me through the confusion, for a little while.
+If you have any questions, ask away.
+And any bugs goes to the Issues tab.
+Also, the behavior of the manager for discovering mods is NOT recursive; what this means to non-developers is that instead of looking in folders for mod files, CUMMgr simply takes the whole folder that the mod resides in.
+Prevents issues like missing assets and stuffs, and some mods require a folder environment to run.
+While it's an easy solution, it can make it hard to find out what certain mods are; for example, the Assets folder in my CUMMgr modlist is for CUResprite.dll

+# Known Windows/Linux Scrolling Bug
+On Linux, there simply is no way to scroll on scrollable menus.
+As a linux main, I feel your x11 pain.
+On windows (at least on the install I'm using, Windows 10) has a very odd bug, where it does allow you to scroll but with odd visual artifacts to boot.
+Nothing crazy or damaging, but can be annoying when scrolling through a lot of mods.